Independent Games Festival: Competition Structure

 Prior to the Festival, developers have the opportunity to submit their game in a playable state to the IGF organization committee for a small fee.
-These titles are then sent to approximately 300 game industry representatives on the Nominating Committee; these representatives include both indie developers and more mainstream developers and publishers.
+These titles are then sent to approximately 250-300 game industry representatives on the Nominating Committee; these representatives include both indie developers and more mainstream developers and publishers.
 Each Committee member can nominate any of the provided games to one or more of the categories.
-Then, for each award category, a pre-selected jury of between seven and fifteen members reviews the nominations and makes a final selection of six finalists (eight for the Nuovo award) and a number of honorable mentions.
+Then, for each award category, a pre-selected jury of between seven and ten members reviews the nominations and makes a final selection of six finalists (eight for the Nuovo award) and a number of honorable mentions.

 The selected finalists are expected to present their games at the IGF during the Games Developers Conference; the show provides them a booth space and access to the convention, but finalists either must secure their own travel and lodgings, or name a proxy to demonstrate their games.
 During the convention, a separate jury selected by the IGF organization committee will review each game, and just prior to the awards, vote for one game in each category.
 The only exception is the Audience Award, which is voted through online forms by anyone interested.